EXCLUSIVE-Iraq signs deal to buy arms, ammunition from Iran-document

 One U.S. official, told of Reuters' findings, said such a deal could further complicate Washington's approach to negotiating with Iran on easing international sanctions over its nuclear program, which the West suspects is aimed at producing bombs.
 Iran says its aims are purely peaceful.

-"If true, this would raise serious concerns," said the U.S. official, who declined to be named.
+"If true, this would raise serious concerns," the U.S. official said.
 "Any transfer of arms from Iran to a third country is in direct violation of Iran's obligations under UNSCR 1747."

-A U.N. diplomatic source close to the U.N.
-Security Council's Iran sanctions committee was aware of the Iran-Iraq arms deal and voiced concern about it, while declining to disclose details about those concerns.
-The source spoke to Reuters on condition of anonymity.

 POLITICAL SIGNIFICANCE